Can you send me an application?

 Can I transfer into your MBA program?
 Can I transfer credits from other MBA programs?

 You need to go through the normal application process.
-Following your admission to the program, you may apply to have your credits transferred through the Office of Student Services at 412-648-1666 or email@example.com.
+Following your admission to the program, you may apply to have your credits transferred through the Masters Program Office at 412-648-1666 or email@example.com.
 We will consider transfer credits from MBA programs accredited by The Association to Advance Collegiate Schools of Business (AACSB) International.
 Any credits you wish to transfer will be subject to review by a Katz faculty member.
-We will accept up to 17 transfer credits for the Professional MBA program; 17 credits for the one-year full-time program; and 19 credits for the two-year full-time program.
-We do not generally accept transfer credits into a dual-degree program.
+We will accept up to 15 transfer credits for the MBA program.
+We do not generally accept transfer credits into a dual or joint-degree program.

-Can I transfer from the Professional MBA Program into the Full-Time MBA Program?
+Can I transfer from the Part-Time MBA Program into the Full-Time MBA Program?

-A Professional MBA student must apply for admission to the full-time MBA program.
-Due to the structure of the full-time program relative to the credits already earned by a Professional MBA student, admission is not always possible.
-After completing the first term, Professional MBA students must gain the approval of their student advisor in order to increase their credit load to full-time.
+A part-time MBA student must apply for admission to the full-time MBA program.
+Due to the cohort structure, admission is not always possible.
+Alternatively, after completing the first term, part-time MBA students may request approval of their academic advisor to increase their credit load to full-time status.
 Students who register for nine credits or more during the fall or spring terms will pay the full-time tuition rate.
 All students pay a per-credit rate during the summer term.

 If I am accepted into the MBA program, is it possible to defer admission to a future date?